 Once the onions are nice and glossy, well cooked and on the verge of changing color add a cup of yogurt.

-Cook on low heat.
+Cook on low heat for a minute.
 Now add the chicken.

 Then add the saunf powder.